Italian Delights - 2 days in Florence, the city of architectural marvels

 Piazzale Michelangelo

 Piazzale Michelangelo is a vantage point about 2.4 km away from the city and offers beautiful views of the city of Florence.
-You can see the top of churches, houses, and buildings in the city.
+You can see the tops of churches, houses, and buildings in the city.

 There is also a replica of Michelangelo's David right in the centre of the square.